 Our classes must meet minimum enrollment standards.
 Cathedral Park Performing Arts Collective reserves the right to cancel any class that fails to meet enrollment requirements.
 Students/families will be notified of cancellation prior to the first class and offered a refund or class credit toward future tuition or other class that term.

 A minimum registration fee of $25.00 per participant is due upon registration.
 Enrollment is not confirmed until registration fee is received.
 Remaining tuition is due no later than the first day of each term.
 We accept cash, check, and credit/debit card.
-Payments can be made online HERE, in-person (8426 N. Lombard Street, Portland, OR), or by check.
+Payments can be made online HERE, in-person (7528 N Charleston Ave, Portland, OR), or by check.
 Checks payable to CPPAC can be mailed to: CPPAC, P.O.
 Box 31094, Portland, Oregon, 97231.

-Cathedral Park Performing Arts Collective offers payment plans by request.
+Cathedral Park Performing Arts Collective offers payment plans at time of registration.
+We also offer scholarships based on income.
 Prospective students are encouraged to register, regardless of income.
-Cathedral Park Performing Arts Collective does not turn anyone away for lack of funds.
-Ask about our scholarships for youth and adults.
+We do not turn anyone away for lack of funds.

 At Cathedral Park Performing Arts Collective we believe strongly in the benefits of establishing an open and communicative relationship between students and teachers.
 Teachers are expected to clearly communicate class and ensemble expectations with students and their parents/guardians at the beginning of each term.
 Likewise, we expect students/parents to communicate student needs with their teacher.